This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Easy Healthy Taco Salad Recipe with Ground Beef

-Please ensure Safari reader mode is OFF to view ingredients.
+Tap underlined ingredients to see where to get them.
+Please turn Safari reader mode OFF to view ingredients.

-Click on the times in the instructions below to start a kitchen timer while you cook.
+Tap on the times in the instructions below to start a kitchen timer while you cook.

-- Meanwhile, combine all remaining ingredients in a large bowl.
+Meanwhile, combine all remaining ingredients in a large bowl.
 Add the ground beef.
 Toss everything together.